 Dashboards Should Answer Questions, Not Decorate Meetings

-A dashboard with twelve charts and no decision is just a very confident poster.
-Useful dashboards start with the question, not the chart library.
+A dashboard packed with twelve different charts but no clear decision-making value is just a very confident poster.
+The most useful dashboards always start with a specific operational question, not by picking out flashy visuals from a chart library.

 Operating Takeaway

-Dashboard design should begin with the decision the user needs to make and the data quality required to trust it.
+Dashboard design needs to begin with the exact decision the user is trying to make, followed closely by ensuring the data quality is solid enough to actually trust that decision.

 Written for